Phoenix: 480-525-7378

 • Difficulty breathing

-Even if you’re not sure it was a bark scorpion that stung you, you should always seek medical attention if you begin experiencing physical symptoms following a scorpion sting..
+Even if you’re not sure it was a bark scorpion that stung you, you should always seek medical attention if you begin experiencing physical symptoms following a scorpion sting.

 Easy & Effective Scorpion Control Tips For Phoenix Properties

 When it comes to controlling scorpions, the first step is keeping them away from your home.
-Here are some ways to prevent these troublesome pests
+Here are some ways to prevent these troublesome pests:

 • Get rid of excess clutter and debris.
 Scorpions love to hide under debris and clutter, and any debris sitting in your home can serve as the perfect hiding spot.
 Make sure you regularly clean up excess clutter, including yard debris and stacked firewood near your home.

-• Seal any openings into your home.
+• Seal any openings in your home.
 Scorpions may use tiny gaps to get into your home, such as the open spaces around doors and windows.
 You can seal off these openings by using caulk or weatherstripping.

-• Deal with other pest problems.
+Deal with other pest problems.
 If you’ve got other pests, like spiders, insects, or beetles, in your home, you may continue to attract scorpions.
 Make sure you’re properly storing food in your home, keeping garbage cans sealed, and cleaning up crumbs and spills.

 The Secret To Total Scorpion Control For Phoenix Properties